lucyyu24/lucyyu24.github.io/_posts/2022-11-09-the-map-and-the-territory.markdown

 It turns out I don’t need that much money, neither do I want to wait that long.

-At the start of this post I did not intend to come out about 3 different things: leaving my job, struggles with depression, intention of becoming an artist.
+At the start of this post I did not intend to come out about 3 different things: leaving my job, struggles with depression, intention of becoming an artist --

 But alas I did.
 Not all announcements are made with fanfare — some breeze past us like summer winds.